1. Home

 2. Work with Tasks

-A calendar of tasks and subtasks can be a great help.
-It’s an overview of all the deadlines for tasks and subtasks.
-It makes it easy to plan your team’s work, keep track of people’s workload or create new tasks directly for specific days.
+A calendar with tasks and subtasks can be really helpful.
+It’s an effective overview of all deadlines of the tasks and subtasks.
+It is an easy way to plan out work with your team, keep track of people’s workload or create new tasks directly for specific days.

 Both tasks and smart subtasks can have a due date.

-Find the Calendar in the top blue bar.
+Find the Calendar icon on the right side of the top blue section.

-You can view the discussion details of each task and subtask by using a keyboard shortcut.
-Place the mouse over the sub/task + Q or by clicking directly on the event.
-This brings up a modal window where you can see the subtasks, and discussion, add comments, or edit the sub/task (assignee, follower, due date, report, add a task label or priority).
+You can view the task detail of each task and subtask using a keyboard shortcut.
+Hover over the sub/task + press Q or double click directly on the event name.
+This action opens a modal window where you can see the subtasks, discussion, add comments and edit the sub/task (assignee, follower, due date, report, add a task label or priority).

 In the left column, you can find a list of tasks and subtasks that do not have a due date yet.
-In case you do not see the list of Tasks without a due date on the left, click the three-line button.
+In case you don’t see the list of Tasks without due date on the left, click the three-line button.

 Use drag & drop to plan sub/tasks into the Calendar.
-Scheduling is super quick.
-This action sets a due date for the task and subtasks immediately.
+Planning tasks this way is very quick and efficient since it instantly edits the due date of the tasks and subtasks.

 How to schedule a task due date in Calendar.